How to build a support network

 - Supported: in your everyday work and when facing problems.

 - Challenged: to think differently or take a new perspective.

 These are all substantial benefits in their own right, but there’s more.
-A strong support network can even be good for your health.
-A 2020 US study by the Mayo Clinic found that having a social support network has mental and physical health benefits, including:
+A strong support network can even be good for your health with potential physical and mental health benefits including:

 - Improving the ability to cope with stressful situations

 - Promoting lifelong good mental health

 - Enhancing self-esteem

 - Lowering cardiovascular risks (such as blood pressure)